GameTimeline

 Canon & extras

 ADD = After the Dark Days—Panem's in-world way to count years since the first rebellion and the Hunger Games tradition.
 The number often matches which annual Hunger Games is occurring (e.g. 74 ADD = 74th Games).
-Collins does not use modern AD/BC dates in the novels; this page uses ADD on Story rows for clarity.
+Collins does not use modern AD/BC dates in the novels; this page uses ADD on story-order titles for clarity.

 50 ADD — the Second Quarter Quell (double tributes).
 Haymitch Abernathy wins from District 12; decades later he mentors Katniss and Peeta in the 74th Games.
 Suzanne Collins published the novel March 18, 2025; Lionsgate's film is scheduled for November 20, 2026.
 In Story order it sits after Ballad and before the 2012 film era.